-This can be an anxious time so we would like to reassure patients that they are in good hands.
-Anaesthetists in Australia are specialised doctors who are highly trained in administering anaesthesia, as well as pain control, resuscitation and managing any medical emergency.
+This can be an anxious time.
+Your Anaesthetist is a highly trained Doctor, who has completed specialised training in administering anaesthesia, as well as pain control, resuscitation and managing any medical emergency.

-Your anaesthetist will see you before your procedure, allowing you the opportunity to discuss any concerns.
+Your anaesthetist will see you before your surgery, allowing you the opportunity to discuss any concerns.
 It is important that you disclose everything that you think is relevant and follow your medical and fasting instructions.
-Your anaesthetist will monitor you during the procedure and after surgery is finished to ensure a smooth and trouble-free recovery.
+Your anaesthetist will monitor you during and after your surgery to ensure a smooth and trouble-free recovery.